HiiGHoVuTi/highjive-public/README.md

+Contrary to the main game's code, the dependency control and installation process are totally open-source, along with anything community-made that will be here.
+We thus encourage you to contribute if you want to make High Jive a better experience !

 # High Jive public files

 High Jive is a heavily WIP game, so don't expect a full game.
 You are however encouraged to enjoy it and report any feedback to the creator over on [discord](https://discord.gg/7rWGcmxE8F).